 Why It’s in Your Best Interest to be Real with Your Defense Attorney

 Before we start with our discussion, please know that this is not a discussion of the “Attorney-Client Privilege”, nor is it a discussion of the principles of confidentiality as between attorneys and their clients.
-At the bottom of this article, I have included a citation to the New Jersey Rules of Professional Conduct (Section 1.6) governing Confidential Information for your convenience.
-An article discussing the difference between privileged and confidential information will be forthcoming.

 In my experience, when potential clients meet with me to discuss their case, they often exercise a selective memory.
 It's a mystery to me why clients cherry-pick the facts favorable to their defense, and at the same time, omit those aspects of their case that are most damaging.
 They are accused of committing a crime, yet anyone who hears their version of events has no choice but to believe they’ve been wrongly accused.
 The more they describe their experience, the more eager I become to obtain the Discovery in their case.
-For a brief overview of Discovery, click here.

 Bergen County Criminal Lawyer